 Many transmissions continue to use planetary gear sets today but there is an increasing number of designs being put in passenger cars today like CVT transmissions and dual clutch transmissions that allow for greater efficiency or higher performance.
 One thing all of these transmissions have in common is that often a glitch or failure leaves you stuck.

 Like many problems that arise in your car, there are usually early warning signs to let you know that one of these systems is about to fail.
 Luckily, the automatic transmission in your vehicle may give you some early warning signs to alert you of a working problem.

 - Dark or discolored fluid

-If your transmission has a low fluid level, it is likely due to a leak in the transmission.
-Leaks are most commonly found input or output shafts on the transmission because this is where the moving parts exit the case.
-There will be a rubber seal around each shaft that can wear, shrink or get brittle over time.
-These seals can often be difficult and expensive to replace because of their location on the vehicle.
-Rather than replacing them, add BlueDevil Transmission Sealer to your automatic transmission fluid.
-BlueDevil Transmission Sealer is specially formulated to restored dried, cracked or shrunken seals and gaskets in your transmission without harming the transmission.
+A low fluid level in your transmission can only be caused by a leak.
+Unlike your engine which can burn oil, your transmission is a closed system except for the input shaft seal, output shaft seal, and pan gasket.
+These seals can often be difficult and expensive to replace because of their location on the transmission.
+Rather than replacing them you can add BlueDevil Transmission Sealer to your automatic transmission fluid.
+BlueDevil Transmission Sealer is specially formulated to restore dried, cracked or shrunken seals and gaskets in your transmission without harming the transmission.
 BlueDevil Transmission Sealer is guaranteed to form a permanent seal.
 BlueDevil products are safe for your vehicle and can remain in the system until your next fluid change.